rambip/plant-mesh/rapport.typ

 - the ability to compile to `wasm` and `webgl`

-My work is available #link("https://github.com/rambip/plant-mesh")[on github] under the MIT license and can be tested on a web interface here: #link("https://rambip.github.io/plant-mesh/")[https://rambip.github.io/plant-mesh/]
+My work is available #link("https://github.com/rambip/plant-mesh")[on github] under the MIT license and can be tested on a web interface here: https://rambip.github.io/plant-mesh/

+In the online demo, a tree is generated automatically every 5s.
+The user can visualize the different steps (see @gallery).
+I did not implement the ability to change the parameters, but it can easily be added#footnote[In the desktop version, the parameters are loaded from a config file.]

 #pagebreak()

-= Step 0: Defining the skeleton
+== Step 0: Defining the skeleton

 The skeleton is a simple tree structure with some properties stored in each node: